Modern attempts to revive the Sanhedrin: Attempt by Rabbi Yehudah Leib Maimon, 1949

 In 1948, with the establishment of the modern State of Israel, the idea of restoring the traditional form of semikhah and reestablishing a new "Sanhedrin" became popular among some within the religious Zionist community.
 Rabbi Yehuda Leib Maimon, Israel's first minister of religious affairs, promoted this idea in a series of articles in the Religious Zionist periodicals "Sinai" and "Hatzofeh," later gathered together in monograph form as "Renewing the Sanhedrin in our New State."
 Rabbi Maimon proposed turning the Israeli Rabbinate into a Sanhedrin.
 A small number of religious Zionist rabbis of Modern Orthodox Judaism's Rabbinical Council of America voiced support for this idea; some rabbis within Conservative Judaism entertained the idea as a potentially positive development.
 However, most secular Jews, most Haredim, and most non-Orthodox Jews did not approve of this goal.
 The perceived subordinate position to the government of Israel was compared to Napoleon's Sanhedrin, and led to strong vocal opposition by most Haredi rabbis.
 Israel's Chief Ashkenazi rabbi at the time, Yitzhak HaLevi Herzog, was hesitant to support this goal, and the idea eventually died away.

 Attempt in Israel in 2004

 The most recent attempt occurred in 2004, when a group of seventy-one rabbis claiming to represent varied communities in Israel undertook a ceremony in Tiberias, where the original Sanhedrin was disbanded.
 That group claimed to re-establish the body, based on the proposal of Maimonides and the Jewish legal rulings of Rabbi Yosef Karo.
-As of March 2010, that effort is ongoing and is supported by The Temple Institute.
+As of June 2023, that effort is officially ongoing, supported mainly by The Temple Institute, although practically defunct.

 The current attempt to re-establish the Sanhedrin is the sixth in recent history.